elburz/awesome-space/README.md

 * [My NASA Data](http://mynasadata.larc.nasa.gov/) - Mentoring and inquiry using NASA Data for Atmospheric and earth science for Teachers and Amateurs (MY NASA DATA) is a project to enable K-12 teachers and students, as well as citizen scientists, to explore the large volumes of data that NASA collects about the Earth from space.
 * [Mars Student Imaging Project](http://mars.nasa.gov/msip//) - Teams of students in grades 5 through college sophomore level will have the opportunity to work with scientists, mission planners and educators on the THEMIS team at ASU’s Mars Space Flight Facility or via distance learning, to image a site on Mars using the THEMIS visible wavelength camera onboard the Mars Odyssey spacecraft which is currently orbiting Mars every 2 hours.
 * [Great World Wide Star Count](http://windows.ucar.edu/citizen_science/starcount/index.html/) - Interested individuals have the opportunity to get involved by making observations, and collecting and reporting data.
+* [Crash Course Astronomy](https://www.youtube.com/watch?v=0rHUDWjR5gg) - An easily accessible and informative introduction to outer space.
+* [McGill Institute for Aerospace Engineering](https://www.mcgill.ca/miae/mcgill-institute-aerospace-engineering) - This training program will prepare graduate-level engineering students to step directly into industry from university research projects, thereby helping to maintain and expand Canada's strong presence in the global aerospace industry.
+* [Aerospace education in Quebec](http://www.investquebec.com/international/en/industries/aerospace/cutting-edge-training.html) - When it comes to training engineers, technicians and specialized workers, Québec has partnered with key industry players to develop training programs adapted to industry needs.
+* [List of Aerospace Universities and Colleges in the U.S.](http://study.com/aerospace_universities.html) - Students looking to earn a degree in aerospace engineering must consider a few things when choosing a school, such as aerospace programs available, research and work-study opportunities and a university's accreditation status.

 ### Collective Research